Bwaite43/bwaite-github.io/_tabs/about.md

 ### System Analyst

 >March 2008 - October 2008 (8 months)

->Researched software planned solutions and coordinated development
->process flow.
-Liaison between engineers, vendors and information
+>Researched software planned solutions and coordinated development process flow.
+Liaison between engineers,
->technology professionals all with a variety of skill sets.
+>vendors, and information technology professionals all with a variety of skill sets.
 Cost analysis, design
 >considerations and all with-in given timelines.
+>Implemented new software to be used in automated installs for clients.
+>Upgraded mission-critical servers from 2000 to 2003.
+>Create new documentation process flow for installation of software applications.
+>Successfully migrated 14 engineer software application upgrades.
+>Developed a process flow by listening to end users, IT support and application developers.